ING: Russian corporates are back to foreign debt redemption in 2020

 -

-Dmitri Dolgin is the Chief Economist, Russia, at ING in Moscow.
+Dmitri Dolgin is the chief economist, Russia, at ING in Moscow.
 This note first appeared on ING’s “Think” portal here.

 Content Disclaimer: This publication has been prepared by ING solely for information purposes irrespective of a particular user's means, financial situation or investment objectives.
 The information does not constitute investment recommendation, and nor is it investment, legal or tax advice or an offer or solicitation to purchase or sell any financial instrument.
 Read more